 Next on your Mallorca road trip itinerary is Cala Figuera, which is only a short 10-minute drive from Cala Santanyí.
 Located on the left fork of a beautiful Y-shaped bay, this small fishing village dates back to the 14th century and offers an incredible panorama.

-Unfortunately you can’t swim here but it’s still worth stopping by and explore the town.
+Unfortunately, you can’t swim here but it’s still worth stopping by and exploring the town.
 It’s also a great place to grab some late lunch if you’re feeling hungry.
-A few of the top-rated restaurants in Cala Figuera include Restaurante Pizzeria Es Port for pizza and Restaurante L’Arcada for Mediterranean.
-Both have mid-range prices on their menu.

 After you enjoy your lunch and explore the area of Cala Figuera, it’s time to move to another one of the famous Calas in Mallorca.
 The next stop will be Cala d’Or, which is a 25-minute drive from Cala Figuera if you take the Ma-19 road, or closer to a half-hour if you take Ma-14.

 Cala d’Or is a village and a popular beach area located on the southeast coast of Mallorca.
-It’s most well known for its striking coastlines and its gorgeous beaches, such as Cala d’Or beach, Cala Gran or Cala Petita.
-In addition to the beaches, you can also find a beautiful marina and the Cala d’Or Yacht Club, most of which is open to the public.
+It’s most well known for its striking coastlines and its gorgeous beaches, such as Cala d’Or beach, Cala Gran, or Cala Petita.

 While Cala d’Or is a really stunning place to visit, it’s quite far away from Palma de Mallorca so if you don’t want to stretch your Mallorca itinerary, feel free to skip it.
 If you start your day really early in the morning you can still make it, so the decision is totally on you!